juliajuju93/Low-Code-Julia/website/blog/2023-lcf/2023-02-27/index.md

 Welcome to `Day 27` of #28DaysOfLowCode!

 Introducing a new feature in Azure API Management and showcasing the new capabilities together with the Microsoft Power Platform.
-We talked about how we can provide extra security to our web APIs using Azure API Management.
-In this section, we will talk about our new feature in Azure API Management called [Authorizations](https://learn.microsoft.com/en-us/azure/api-management/authorizations-overview) and how this can elevate your low-code journey with web APIs.
+We talked about how we can provide extra [security to our web APIs using Azure API Management](https://microsoft.github.io/Low-Code/blog/2023-day10).
+In this section, we will talk about the [Authorizations](https://learn.microsoft.com/en-us/azure/api-management/authorizations-overview) feature in Azure API Management and how this can elevate your low-code journey with web APIs.

 ## What We'll Cover